binaryxploit/redis-rouge-server-rce/README.md

 nc -nvlp 8888
 ```
 -------
-- This Exploit is an aggregation of below exploits made for understanding and educational purposes.
+This exploit is an aggregation of the following exploits, created for understanding and educational purposes.
 - Credits:
   - https://github.com/RedisLabsModules/RedisModulesSDK
   - https://github.com/n0b0dyCN/RedisModules-ExecuteCommand